-There is mounting evidence, based on studies of idealized simulations and analysis of the observations, that baroclinic eddies play a very important role in shaping the quasi-stationary circulation (Held et al. 1989; Hoskins and Valdes 1990; Nakamura et al. 1997; Orlanski 1998).
-In particular, Orlanski (1998) found that baroclinic eddies exert a cyclonic forcing at the western poleward side of the Pacific storm track and anticyclonic forcing at the eastern equatorward side of the storm track.
+There is mounting evidence, based on studies of idealized simulations and analysis of the observations, that baroclinic eddies play a very important role in shaping the quasi-stationary circulation (Held et al 1989; Hoskins and Valdes 1990; Nakamura et al 1997; Orlanski 1998).
+In particular, Orlanski (1998) found that baroclinic eddies exert a cyclonic forcing at the western poleward side of the Pacific storm track and anti-cyclonic forcing at the eastern equatorward side of the storm track.
 This forcing is consistent with the trough-ridge system that characterizes the winter conditions at the entrance and exit of the storm track.

-The atmosphere exhibits a vast range of cyclonic behavior on various time- and space scales.
+The atmosphere exhibits a vast range of cyclonic behavior on various space and time scales.
 The most extreme cases can be summarized in how they grow and decay.
 The classical picture of cyclone development by surface baroclinicity of the environment has been extended to include very common observed cases of growth by fluxing energy from a system upstream.
-This process is known as "downstream baroclinic development" (Simmons and Hoskins 1979; Orlanski and Katzfey 1991).
-Downstream baroclinic development can produce wave packets that are occasionally observed in the atmospheric circulation (Lee and Held 1993; Chang 1993; Berbery and Vera 1996, among others).
-The life cycle of baroclinic eddies could terminate by fluxing energy to a system downstream or by more violent wave breaking by nonlinear critical layer absorption or by other means.
+This process is known as "downstream baroclinic development" (Simmons and Hoskins, 1979, Orlanski and Katzfey, 1991).
+Downstream baroclinic development can produce wave packets that are occasionally observed in the atmospheric circulation (Lee and Held, 1993, Chang, 1993, Berbery and Vera, 1996 among others).
+The life-cycle of baroclinic eddies could terminate by fluxing energy to a system downstream or by more violent wave breaking by nonlinear critical layer absorption or by other means.
 Although some eddy life cycles require the interaction of many modes, particularly those characterized by downstream development (Orlanski and Gross 2000), most of our understanding of the eddy life cycle has emerged from studies examining normal modes in zonally symmetric jets.
-Nonlinear life cycle experiments using the faster growing linear baroclinic normal modes on a realistic basic zonal flow exhibit many of the characteristics of observed midlatitude storms (e.g., Simmons and Hoskins 1978, 1980; Balasubramanian and Garner 1997a,b, among others).
-Observational studies have concluded that the basic structure of midlatitude baroclinic eddies are indeed very similar to those of nonlinear baroclinic normal modes (Lim and Wallace 1991; Chang 1993).
+Nonlinear life cycle experiments using the faster growing linear baroclinic normal modes on a realistic basic zonal flow exhibit many of the characteristics of observed mid latitude storms (e.g. Simmons and Hoskins 1978, 1980; Balasubramanian and Garner 1997 a,b among others).
+Observational studies have concluded that the basic structure of mid latitude baroclinic eddies are indeed very similar to those of nonlinear baroclinic normal modes (Lim and Wallace 1991; Chang 1993).

-An intriguing possibility concerning the mechanism for baroclinic normal modes to decay was presented by Simmons and Hoskins (1980) and Thorncroft et al. (1993, hereafter THM).
+An intriguing possibility concerning the mechanism for baroclinic normal modes to decay was presented by Simmons and Hoskins 1980 and Thorncroft et al 1993 (hereafter THM).
 They found two canonical stages of wave breaking, LC1 and LC2.
 LC1 is the classical picture they describe of nonlinear critical layer absorption in which the wave breaks anticyclonically.
-In the later stages of the wave, the upper-level trough is being thinned by the effects of the anticyclone that advects the temperature southwestward.
-To quote the authors, "The whole process is an example of what might be called equatorward Rossby wave breaking by analogy with the more common cases of planetary-scale Rossbywave breaking in the wintertime middle stratosphere" (e.g., Clough et al. 1985; McIntyre and Palmer 1984).
-LC2, on the other hand, grows in a manner similar to LC1; what is remarkable is the completely different way the latter evolves.
-In the LC2 case, the cyclonic wrapup on the polar side of the jet, which also occurred early in LC1, continues to expand to a much larger scale and never breaks anticyclonically.
+In the later stages of the wave, the upper level trough is being thinned by the effects of the anticyclone that advects the temperature south-westward.
+To quote the authors "The whole process is an example of what might be called equatorward Rossby wave breaking by analogy with the more common cases of planetary scale Rossby-wave breaking in the wintertime middle stratosphere" (e.g Clough et al 1985, McIntyre and Palmer 1984).
+LC2, on the other hand, grows in a manner similar to LC1 but what is remarkable is the completely different way the latter evolves.
+In the LC2 case, the cyclonic wrap up on the polar side of the jet, which also occurred early in LC1, continues to expand to a much larger scale and never breaks anticyclonically.
 LC2 decays very slowly whereas LC1 zonalizes very fast.
-Consequently, LC2 is left with a robust cyclone and an undulated potential vorticity (PV) pattern for a very long time.
+Consequently, LC2 is left with a robust cyclone and an undulated Pv pattern for a very long time.